At Born Free, our focus has always been on the individual. Meet the people who are going the extra mile for Born Free.

 Inspired?
 Read our fundraising ideas and download our posters to do your own fundraiser to Keep Wildlife in the Wild.

 Made in Chelsea’s Tristan is joining our challenge team and raising money for Born Free to Keep Wildlife in the Wild and conserve their natural habitats.
-In October 2020, he is joining us to take on Mount Kenya, with altitudes up to 4,985m and difficult conditions – this is no mean feat!
+In 2022 he is joining us to take on Mount Kenya, with altitudes up to 4,985m and difficult conditions – this is no mean feat!

 While working as a safari guide in Botswana and South Africa, Tristan was inspired by African wildlife and now is raising money to protect Africa’s wildlife.
 During his time there, he saw first-hand, the damage that poaching and other exploitative activities do to the natural world and this motivated him to make the change, from the tourism sector, to activism and inspiring others!